edgelevel/gitops-k8s/README.md

 * [ ] TODO explain how to use this repo: bootstrap and reuse shared charts
 * [ ] Example with multiple providers: DigitalOcean, EKS, GKE
 * [ ] Fix `bootstrap` chart: remove unofficial
+* [ ] Add prometheus adapter for custom metrics that can be used by the HorizontalPodAutoscaler